avadhuta/BtcIO/README.md

 # 	BtcIO - Lightweight Bitcoin client

-A desktop app(console and with a GUI) for Windows and Linux, written in .NET CORE, designed to quickly generate privates and addresses by seed phrase, view balances and send transactions from your private accounts and wallets.
+BtcIO wallet is an open-source, non-custodial Bitcoin wallet for desktop(console and with a GUI) for Windows and Linux, written in .NET CORE, designed to quickly generate privates and addresses by seed phrase, view balances and send transactions from your private accounts and wallets.
+You have full control over your bitcoin.
+The transaction is formed on the client side, private keys and phrases do not contact the outside world.

+Features: LEGACY ADDRESSES, SEGWIT, Bech32

 screenshots GUI: